+- Bystander Intervention: The

+University offers bystander intervention

+programming to students in an effort

+to ensure that each member of the

+campus community is invested in

+creating a safe campus environment.

+Program participants are instructed

+on safe options for preventing harm

+and intervening when a risk of sexual

+misconduct exists.
+More information

+on Kean University's Bystander

+Education programming can be found

+at http://stepupprogram.org/.

-- Bystander Intervention: The University offers bystander intervention programming to all students in an effort to ensure that each member of the campus community is invested in creating a safe campus environment.
-Program participants are instructed on safe options for preventing harm and intervening when a risk of sexual misconduct exists. - Education and Training: Faculty, staff and incoming students are provided with education and training on awareness and risk reduction of sexual violence, dating violence, domestic violence, stalking and consent in compliance with the Violence Against Women Act. - Ongoing Campaigns: Ongoing awareness and prevention campaigns are provided throughout the school year to students, faculty and staff.
+- Education and Training: Annually, faculty, staff and incoming students are provided with education and training on awareness and risk reduction of sexual misconduct, interpersonal violence, stalking and consent in compliance with the Violence Against Women Act.
+This education and training is often provided by leading national experts.

+- Ongoing Campaigns: Ongoing awareness and prevention campaigns are provided throughout the school year to students, faculty and staff.
+These campaigns include national events such as It's On Us as well as local events such as the Union YMCA's Empty Place at the Table.